-- She represents 15 of the older Virginia cities. - Cities cannot grow outward so good use needs to be made of the land. - Localities need to look carefully and be fair with respect to property rights. - Make sure the Study Commission looks at all possibilities on the bill before you and legitimate redevelopment purposes aren't hindered. - SB 301 has a VDOT exemption, but what about Arlington and Henrico who own their own road? - Are counties road works exempted?
+- She represents 15 of the older Virginia cities. - Cities cannot grow outward so good use needs to be made of the land. - Localities need to look carefully and be fair with respect to property rights. - Make sure the Commission looks at all possibilities contained in LD 4111 before legitimate redevelopment purposes are hindered - SB 301 has a VDOT exemption, but what about Arlington and Henrico who own their own roads? - Are counties road works exempt?